 Momentum’s leadership team helps to determine research focus, evaluate progress, and identify opportunities and partnerships.
 As active Center members, they are closely engaged with ongoing research and initiatives to prevent and end childhood obesity.
 Browse our stakeholders’ bios to learn more about their role in Momentum’s success.

-Dr. Karen Peterson is Professor and Chair of the Department of Nutritional Sciences at the U-M School of Public Health, as well as Research Professor for the Center for Human Growth and Development, both at the University of Michigan.
-She is also an Adjunct Professor of Nutrition at the Harvard School of Public Health.
+Dr. Karen Peterson is the Stanley M. Garn Collegiate Professor of Nutritional Sciences, Chair of the Department of Nutritional Sciences, and Professor of Global Public Health at the U-M School of Public Health.
 Her research focuses on the influence of biosocial and environmental influences on child growth and maturation during sensitive developmental periods, as well as the design and evaluation of population-based interventions addressing dietary and physical activity behaviors related to obesity and chronic disease in diverse populations, including children and youth.
 She is Contact PI for the U-M Children’s Environmental Health and Disease Protection Center on the theme: “Lifecourse exposures and diet: Epigenetics, maturation, and metabolic syndrome,” and serves as Associate Director of the Michigan Nutrition and Obesity Research Center (MNORC).
 She earned her ScD in Nutrition at the Harvard School of Public Health.

 Robin Lee has experience in health promotion and children’s health research.
-She previously managed the UM Children’s Environmental Health Center and assisted investigators with their research and grant applications.
+She previously managed the U-M Children’s Environmental Health Center and assisted investigators with their research and grant applications.
 She also was the study dietitian for various research studies with the Michigan Clinical Research Unit.
 She earned her undergraduate degree in Public Health at the University of Washington and Master’s degree in Public Health from the University of Michigan.

-Dr. Jeff Horowitz is a Professor in the University of Michigan’s School of Kinesiology, where he directs the Substrate Metabolism Laboratory.
+Dr. Jeff Horowitz is a Professor in the U-M School of Kinesiology, where he directs the Substrate Metabolism Laboratory.
 His laboratory studies the regulation of fat, carbohydrate, and protein metabolism in humans, with particular interest in how exercise and diet affect lipid metabolism and insulin resistance in obesity.
 Dr. Horowitz’s laboratory focuses on identifying adaptions (at the cellular, tissue, and whole-body level) in response to exercise and/or dietary intervention that may impact important clinical outcomes, which could lead to improved methods to treat chronic diseases.
 Dr. Horowitz earned a BSE in Biomedical Engineering from The University of Iowa (1989), as well as an MA (1992) and a PhD (1996) in Exercise Physiology (both from The University of Texas at Austin).

 Alison Miller is a developmental psychologist who studies risk and resilience in children and families.
-She is an Assistant Research Professor in the Department of Health Behavior and Health Education (HBHE) at the University of Michigan School of Public Health, and was previously in the Department of Psychiatry (Division of Child and Family Psychiatry) at Brown Medical School.
-Dr. Miller is affiliated with Michigan’s Center for Human Growth and Development.
+She is an Associate Professor in the Department of Health Behavior and Health Education at the U-M School of Public Health, and was previously in the Department of Psychiatry (Division of Child and Family Psychiatry) at Brown Medical School.
+Dr. Miller is also a Research Associate Professor in the University of Michigan’s Center for Human Growth and Development.
 She received a BA in Psychology at Wesleyan University (1992), and earned two degrees at the University of Michigan, including an MA (1997) and a PhD (2000) in Developmental Psychology.

-Edward C. Norton joined the faculty at the University of Michigan in 2008 as a professor in both the SPH Department of Health Management and Policy and in the Department of Economics.
+Edward C. Norton joined the faculty at the University of Michigan in 2008 as a professor in both the U-M SPH Department of Health Management and Policy and the Department of Economics.
 He is the Director of the Robert Wood Johnson Foundation Scholars in Health Policy Research at the University of Michigan, as well as a Research Affiliate of the Population Studies Center.
 In addition to his affiliations with the University of Michigan, Dr. Norton is a Research Associate of the National Bureau of Economic Research in the Health Economics Program.
 Before coming to Michigan, he taught at UNC at Chapel Hill and Harvard Medical School.
 His research interests in health economics include long-term care, aging, and econometrics.
 He earned an AB in Economics at Princeton University (1986) and a PhD in Economics at MIT (1990).

 Dr. Darleen Sandoval is an Assistant Professor of Surgery at the University of Michigan School of Medicine.
-She received her Ph.D. in Exercise Science at Arizona State University and received a Postdoctoral Fellowship at Vanderbilt University in the Division of Endocrinology.
+She received her PhD in Exercise Science at Arizona State University and received a Postdoctoral Fellowship at Vanderbilt University in the Division of Endocrinology.
 Dr. Sandoval’s research focuses on the role of the gut-brain axis in metabolism.
 She explores the role of a gastrointestinal peptide, GLP-1, in the regulation of energy and glucose homeostasis.
 Dr. Sandoval additionally focuses on the adaptations of the gut-brain axis with bariatric surgery and how this can contribute to weight loss and glucose and lipid homeostasis.
 In her research, she uses a combination of molecular and physiological techniques with the goal of generating better therapeutic options for type 2 diabetes and obesity.

-Peter Song is a Professor of Biostatistics at the Department of Biostatistics in the School of Public Health at the University of Michigan.
+Peter Song is a Professor in the Department of Biostatistics at the U-M School of Public Health.
 His research interests include bioinformatics, longitudinal data analysis, missing data problems in clinical trials, statistical genetics, and time series analysis.
 He is interested in methodological developments related to modeling, statistical inference, and applications in biomedical sciences.
 In particular, Dr. Song’s research projects are strongly motivated from real-world data analysis.
 He earned a BS in Statistics from Jilin University (1985) and a PhD in Statistics from the University of British Columbia (1996).